urban-toolkit/va-blueprint/README.md

 ## Repository Contents

 *   `/knowledge-base`: Contains the 101 individual VA system blueprints as JSON files.
 Each file represents one system analyzed in the study.
+*   `/reprodicibility`: Contains the instructions and necessary files to extrac a VA Blueprint.
 *   `LICENSE`: VA-Blueprint is MIT Licensed.
 Free for both commercial and research use.

 ## Using the Knowledge Base